DALL-E & Co – What are AI image generators and how do I use them?

 Deep Learning is used in DALL-E to convert a pure text input into an output that consists of an array of pixels and thus represents a digital image.
 DALL-E can create completely new image compositions in all imaginable styles.

 You may now be wondering where DALL-E gets its “inspiration” from.
-Well – DALL-E not only “knows” most of the texts and image motifs that can be found on the Internet, but has also been trained with 650 million text-image pairs.
+Well – the underlying model not only “knows” most of the texts and image motifs that can be found on the Internet, but has also been trained with 650 million text-image pairs.
 This refers to images that have a caption or at least appropriate tags.

 What goes on in detail when a text input is processed by DALL-E is beyond the scope of this article.
 Anyone interested in this can read about it here, for example.